lsst-sqre/sqr-069/index.rst

 .. rst-class:: compact

 - Implement user self-groups (groups with the same name as the username)
+- Register and validate ``remote_uri`` for OpenID Connect clients, and relax the requirement that they be in the same domain
 - Use multiple domains to control JavaScript access and user cookies
 - Filter out the token from ``Authorization`` headers of incoming requests
 - Restrict OpenID Connect authentication by scope